Yash-Kumar-Gupta-0845/Mini-Project-2/README.md

 <h1 align="center">Hi 👋, I'm Yash Kumar Gupta</h1>
 <h3 align="center">This is my second team Mini Project with Title "...".
-The title is quite interesting because we don't know what to make but now we are developing something new that is the real</h3>
+The title is quite interesting because we don't know what to make but now we are developing something new that is the real</h3><br>
-<h2> Project title is <strong>AirBnb Price Predicition</strong> under this we are finding the best suited algorithm to predict the output with good accuracy i.e.<strong> Decision Tree</strong> with accuracy rate of <strong>78%</strong></h2>
+<h2> Project title is <b>AirBnb Price Predicition</b> under this we are finding the best suited algorithm to predict the output with good accuracy i.e.<b> Decision Tree</b> with accuracy rate of <b>78%</b></h2>

 - 🔭 I’m currently working on **Machine Learning Project**